Experience

 Guidelines for Work Experience Used to Obtain Educational Credit

-- Candidates may satisfy the entire five year educational requirement through work experience under the direct supervision of an individual licensed as an architect in a U.S. or Canadian jurisdiction in an organization engaged in the lawful practice of architecture.
+• Candidates may satisfy the entire five-year ARE testing requirement through work experience under the direct supervision of an individual licensed as an architect in a U.S. or Canadian jurisdiction in an organization engaged in the lawful practice of architecture.

-- Candidates may only receive work experience credit obtained under the direct supervision of a U.S. registered civil or structural engineer, U.S. licensed landscape architect, California licensed general building contractor, or California certified building official after they have met the five year education requirement and/or work experience obtained under an architect licensed in a U.S. jurisdiction.
+• Candidates may receive work experience credit obtained under the direct supervision of a U.S. registered civil or structural engineer, U.S. licensed landscape architect, California licensed general building contractor, or California certified building as outlined in the Work Experience Credit section below.

 Qualifying Foreign Country